 Aleafia Health is a publicly traded corporation existing under the laws of Ontario.
-Aleafia Health's head and registered office is located at 8810 Jane Street, 2nd floor, Concord, Ontario and its corporate website is www.AleafiaHealth.com.
+Aleafia Health's head and registered office is currently located at 8810 Jane Street, 2nd Floor, Concord, Ontario and its corporate website is www.AleafiaHealth.com.
+Aleafia Health intends to change its head and registered office to 85 Basaltic Road, Concord, Ontario on or around August 17, 2020.